bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 "sorting" bars in a bar plot is identical to sorting the factors for the range.

-In the example below the fruit factors are sorted in increasing order according to their corresponing counts, causing the bars to be sorted:
+In the example below the fruit factors are sorted in increasing order according to their corresponding counts, causing the bars to be sorted:

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_sorted.py
     :source-position: above